 - The victim was forced to incur quantifiable damages as a result

-A defendant’s duty is generally determined by its relationship with the victim.
+A defendant’s duty is generally determined by his relationship with the victim.
 Every Florida resident has a duty of reasonable care in most ordinary circumstances, whether driving or simply walking down the street.
 This obligation requires each of us to avoid unreasonable behavior that may endanger people in the vicinity.
 In some cases, such as those involving bus companies or other common carriers, the defendant may owe a higher duty of care.

-A breach is simply a failure to behave in in accordance with the applicable standard of care.
+A breach is simply a failure to behave in accordance with the applicable standard of care.
 For instance, a person who reads text messages while driving or gets behind the wheel while too exhausted to drive has likely breached the duty of reasonable care.

 Causation consists of factual and legal components.
 It can be summarized as establishing that the victim would not have been hurt if the defendant had acted with the appropriate level of care and that the accident was a reasonably foreseeable result.